Our Street Outreach Story

 Our outreach team is made up of primarily Points West staff.
 We go all over the county to connect with folks.
 Our range includes an urban corridors, suburban neighborhoods and many open spaces.
 Sometimes people let us know about an encampment they’ve seen, or sometimes we return to a spot where we have been able to help people before.
 We are a friendly, non-judgmental crew!
-If you see us out in our green backpacks, stop and say hi!
+If you see us out with our backpacks, stop and say hi!

 Check out our Instagram stories on Tuesdays and Fridays to see what areas we will be on outreach.